NewYaroslav/aes-cpp/README.md

 - Uses AES-NI hardware acceleration when available
 - Provides vector overloads for `std::vector` inputs
 - Includes debug helpers for inspecting intermediate states

+## Security Notes

+- This library does not generate or store encryption keys.
+Applications must handle key management separately.
+- It does not mitigate side-channel attacks such as timing or cache-based leaks.
+- Prefer authenticated encryption modes like GCM; see [GCM Helpers](#gcm-helpers) and [tests](tests/tests.cpp) for usage examples.

 ## Prerequisites